neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 The EVM Emergency Assembly is meant as a check on the Development Assembly, to make sure no malicious actors attempt to submit a malicious upgrade to the Neon EVM by taking advantage of the Development Assembly's decentralized nature.
 The EVM Emergency Assembly's main function is to prevent the Neon EVM being upgraded with malicious code.
 An EVM Emergency Assembly proposal to prevent such a withdrawal must be undertaken before or during the hold up period of the malicious Development Assembly proposal.

 #### Usage Scenarios
 A major scenario involving the EVM Emergency Assembly is when the Development Assembly must be abandoned due to being compromised, a process also known as "forking governance".
-This process is described in detail on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-evm-being-updated-with-malicious-code).
+This process is described on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-evm-being-updated-with-malicious-code).

 Like all Neon DAO Assemblies, the EVM Emergency Assembly also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

-## Neon DAO Parameters

-The parameters pertaining to the Neon DAO governance framework may be adjusted and voted on by the community.
-However, the governance parameters should be set to ensure that:

-1. All proposals the community is interested in will be approved in a reasonable timeframe
-2. Every participant must vote with less NEON tokens than the Assembly's acceptance threshold
-    * Similarly, owners of tokens exclusively from the IDO will not be able to block approval
-4. Ideally, voting should be accomplished without Neon Labs' involvement
-5. However, Neon Labs or its investors can block any malicious proposal
-    * Any malicious proposal can be blocked by any of top-4 main investors or Neon Labs
-6. To speed up the proposal approval process, the top-4 investors (Three Arrows Capital, Solana Ventures, Solana Foundation) may be involved in the process

-## Creation of New Assemblies

-A new Assembly within the Neon governance framework can be created only by users with more than 1 * 10^6 NEON tokens.